Home / Blog / Liquidity management

 What is liquidity management?

-Liquidity management involves strategies that ensure a business has enough cash to cover its immediate and short-term expenses.
-This financial practice is key for keeping operations smooth and ensuring the company stays financially healthy.
+Liquidity management involves a set of financial practices designed to ensure a business has sufficient cash or easily liquidated assets to cover its immediate and short-term expenses.
+This financial discipline is essential for sustaining smooth operations and protecting the company from financial turbulence.

 Understanding liquidity